-2.78 Cycling is having a huge resurgence across the country but Keynsham is currently poorly served by cycle infrastructure, with no cycle paths or routes from the south of the town to the town centre, nor to the rail station.
-There are cycling parking facilities, including at the rail station (see Figure 2.8).
-However availability of these could be expanded improved route to the Bristol Temple Quarter Enterprise Area (see Figure 2.9).
-The Somerdale development will provide key elements of this route with £1.1 million secured through a section 106 agreement for the provision of a bridge over the River Avon.
-Another potential scheme is the Keynsham Spine Route along the River Chew to give an off-road route linking the rail station and town centre (see Figure 2.10) and continuing along the Chew Valley to the south.
+2.81 Cycling is having a huge resurgence across the country but Keynsham is currently poorly served by cycle infrastructure, with no cycle paths or routes from the south of the town to the town centre, nor to the rail station.
+There are cycling parking facilities, including at the rail station (see Figure 2.14).
+However availability of these could be expanded

+Figure 2.14: Cycling parking facilities at Keynsham rail station